Style Guide

 4a.
 Guide page patternβ

-Apply to: GETTING-STARTED.md, CONFIGURATION.md, WORKFLOWS.md, and similar task-oriented guides.
+Apply to: GETTING-STARTED.md, CONFIGURATION.md, and similar task-oriented guides.

 # [Title]